-- Exagerated in StephenKing's It, which first introduces Pennywise the a Monster Clown at It's avatar, later reveals It's physical form to be more akin to a giant spider, which itself is only a partial manifestation It's interdimensional form, which is even more terrifying to the characters (just perceiving it risks making you lose your mind.
+- Exaggerated in Stephen King's It, which first introduces Pennywise the Monster Clown as Its avatar, then later reveals Its physical form to be more akin to a giant spider.
+That is only a partial manifestation of Its interdimensional form, which is even more terrifying to the characters.
+Just perceiving It risks making you lose your mind.

 - Buffy the Vampire Slayer.
 The Mayor's ascension takes an entire season arc.

-- The smoke monster on LOST was not seen in full until the middle of season 2, and his nature wasn't fully understood until season 6.
+- The smoke monster on Lost was not seen in full until the middle of season 2, and his nature wasn't fully understood until season 6.

 - Amnesia: The Dark Descent runs on this trope; the first glimpse of a monster is a silhouette hobbling through the fog.
 It doesn't reappear in that area, but the suspense alone stops you from finding out.
 Even if you try to get a decent look at the monster later on, the game forces you to stop to keep it as scary as possible.
 The mere grotesqueness of it causes you character to lose sanity just by looking at it, increasing the likelihood of being found and killed unless you look away.
 Unfortunately, the marketing department didn't get the memo and put said monster right on the cover.

-- In Final Fantasy X, we see bits and pieces of Sin, but not the entire thing until its third appearance.
+- In Final Fantasy X, you see bits and pieces of Sin, but not the entire thing until its third appearance.
 Interestingly, its earlier glimpses make it look much more like an Eldritch Abomination than its full body, which is something like a blind whale with extra designs on it.